Graph Contrastive Learning with Cross-view Reconstruction: Proposed Model

-We design the joint objective of ACDGCL by combining all of objectives above together.
-Given the graph $G \in \mathbf{G}$, the graph encoder $f$ and feature extractor $g$ can be optimized with the objective below:
+where the optimized perturbation $\delta^{\prime}$ is solved by projected gradient descent (PGD) \citep{PGD}.
+Finally, we derive the joint objective of GraphCV by combining all of objectives above together.
+The joint objective is as follow:

 where $\lambda_{r}$ and $\lambda_{a}$ are the coefficients to balance the magnitude of each loss term.
 Our proposed model is able to learn optimal representation illustrated in Figure \ref{fig: mutual_info}(c) with the joint objective.